 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

 Core tip: Digital collection and storage of data has led to the generation of Big Data.
-Big Data analysis in the field of gastroenterology and hepatology allows for phenomapping due to disease heterogeneity (e.g., inflammatory bowel disease, gastrointestinal and liver cancers) and hence development of precision medicine, enhances drug safety and fastens drug discovery.
-It has revolutionized clinical study approaches.
-Although there are still limitations of Big Data approach, some of them may be further minimized with continuous technological advances.
+Big Data analysis in the field of gastroenterology and hepatology allows for phenomapping due to disease heterogeneity (e.g., inflammatory bowel disease, gastrointestinal and liver cancers) and hence the development of precision medicine, enhances in drug safety and faster drug discovery.
+It has also revolutionized clinical study approaches.
+Although there are still limitations to Big Data approaches, some of them may be further minimized with continuous technological advances.

 Cheung KS, Leung WK, Seto WK.
 Application of Big Data analysis in gastrointestinal research.
 World J Gastroenterol 2019; In press